vladigleba/vladigleba.github.io/source/_posts/2013-11-14-using-mapbox-with-ruby-on-rails.markdown

 ---
 layout: post
-title: "Using MapBox with Ruby on Rails"
+title: "How to Do Autocomplete in Rails Using Redis"
 date: 2013-11-14 10:39
 comments: true
-categories: [Rails, MapBox, Phindee]
+categories: [Rails, Maps, Phindee]
 description: Learn how to use the Mapbox.js library to add custom maps to your Ruby on Rails app.
 ---